ShellyParraZ/Weekly_Spendings_Tracker/README.md

   f“Weekly Summary”

 Starting Amount
   The starting amount is a float.
 This is the amount of money the user is starting with.
-This should not change.
+This should not change after the weekly tuition, rent, and utilities are considered.
   In order to determine this variable, the tuition, yearly_salary, rent, and utilities must be converted to weekly variables, by dividing by twelve months, then four weeks.
 After those calculations, then the weekly_tuition, weekly_rent, and weekly_utilities should get subtracted from the weekly_salary. weekly_tuition = 0.00 / 12 = 0.00 / 4 = 0.00
   weekly_rent = 20400.00 / 12 = 1700 / 4 = 425